woodrowb96/systemverilog-fifo-and-uvm-testbench/tb/README.md

 This directory contains code used to contrusct a constrained random testbench, using UVM.

-This testbench is made using the following files
+This testbench is made using the following files:

 * tb_components.sv: Contains all components used to construct uvm testbench, except uvm_test.
 Also contains code used to collect coverage.
 * tb_tests.sv: Contains the uvm_test components.